Holidoit Logo

 Luino

-Going up the western shore of the lake, more precisely along the stretch called Costa Fiorita, a few steps from the Swiss border we find Luino, an elegant lakeside town famous for hosting every Wednesday the historic International Market that has been attracting tourists and shoppers from all over for 550 years.
-Also worthy of attention are the Art Nouveau-style Palazzo Verbania and the splendid lakefront that reaches almost 2 km in length.
+Rising up the western shore of the lake, more precisely along the stretch called Costa Fiorita, a few steps from the Swiss border we find Luino, an elegant lakeside town famous for hosting every Wednesday the historic International Market that has been attracting tourists and shoppers from all over for 550 years.
+Also worthy of attention is the Art Nouveau-style Palazzo Verbania and the splendid lakefront that reaches almost 2 km in length.

-Verbania Palace
+Palazzo Verbania

 1. Visit to the Borromean Islands (by ferry from Stresa)

-If you are in Stresa, you cannot miss taking a ferry to the Borromean Islands, comprisingIsola Madre, IsolaBella,Isola dei Pescatori, Isolino di San Giovanni and Scoglio della Malghera.
-The first three islands can be visited and offer truly enchanting scenery: the respective palaces on Isola Madre and Isola Bella, both of which have an amazing garden, are marvelous; on Isola dei Pescatori, the only permanently inhabited island, on the other hand, it is possible to walk through the picturesque alleys that crisscross its small center.
+If you are in Stresa, you cannot fail to take a ferry that will take you to the Isole Borromee, comprising the'Isola Madre, the'Isola Bella, the'Isola dei Pescatori, the'Isolino di San Giovanni and the Scoglio della Malghera.
+The first three islands can be visited and offer truly enchanting landscapes: the respective palaces present on Isola Madre and Isola Bella, both equipped with an astonishing garden, are marvelous; on Isola dei Pescatori, the only permanently inhabited island, it is possible to walk through the picturesque alleys that crisscross its small center.

-The enchanting garden of Palazzo Borromeo on Isola Bella
+The'enchanting garden of Palazzo Borromeo on Isola Bella

-2. Trip toLake Mergozzo
+2. Trip to Lake Mergozzo

 The small village of Mergozzo